-Bretonica peluda, AKA Melochia spicata, isn’t a plant that gets much in the way of attention despite good looks and showy flower spikes that are magnets for butterflies and other nectar-loving insects.
+Bretonica peluda, AKA Melochia spicata, isn’t a plant that gets much attention despite good looks and showy flower spikes that are magnets for butterflies and other nectar-loving insects.
 It also has a reputation for being an easy plant to grow, but it's barely raised a blip on the proverbial radar screens of Florida's commercial growers and native plant enthusiasts.

 It is, by and large, a ground-hugger, rarely reaching more than a foot or so off the ground.
 It’s also a rare plant, so rare that the Institute for Regional Conservation in Delray Beach considers it imperiled in South Florida.
 And it does suffer from a common name so odd that it seems like it should a second scientific name.
 If a rose had been called bretonica peluda instead, Shakespeare would have had to have found another flower.